 Kate Allen is the Star's science and technology reporter.
-She once spent a week digging up dinosaur bones in Alberta's badlands for the paper.
 Find her on Twitter at @katecallen.